 This custom easily makes Pasquetta the most hectic, bustling day of the year in Naples.
 Last–minute Christmas shopping, Mardi Gras celebrations, New Year's Eve, rowdy bands of football hooligans —all of that is nothing compared to the Monday after Easter.
 Every single teenager who is upright and breathing puts on a knapsack packed with food and sets out to go somewhere —anywhere.
 But not alone.
 They travel in packs, herds, swarms, or whatever the appropriate collective noun is for a carefree mob out for a picnic in celebration of a religious event they no longer remember anything about.

 The Biblical verses tell us that Emmaus was about "threescore furlongs" from Jerusalem.
-If the translators of the King James Bible and I are using the same single AA-cell-driven calculator, that rounds off to about 7½ miles.
-It goes without saying that Neapolitan teenagers of today are not about to walk 7½ miles to commemorate anything, but they will take the train.
+If the translators of the King James Bible and I are using the same AA-cell calculator, that rounds off to about 7½ miles.
+It goes without saying that Neapolitan teenagers of today are not about to walk 7½ miles to commemorate anything or anyone, much less The Risen Messiah -- but they will take the train.
 The local narrow-gauge iron horse that runs from Naples to Sorrento is called the Circumvesuviana.
 It makes almost 30 stops on the way out; many of these stations are on the slopes of Vesuvius in what is the most densely populated area in Europe.
 All of these kids populate densely onto that train on Pasquetta and go somewhere.
-I have been on the train on Pasquetta and actually had kids come over and sit on me!
+I have been on the train on Pasquetta and actually had kids come over and sit in my lap, on top of me!
 They will also take the boat.
 I have been on the ferry to Capri on Pasquetta.
 We were packed to the gunwales with teenagers, each of whom carried his or her own weight in obnoxious very loud portable music toys, and I say that without even knowing where the gunwales of a ship are located.

 All that may be in keeping with something else: I've just read about Easter Monday that early Christians celebrated the days immediately following Easter by telling jokes and playing pranks.
 I had never heard that before, and I am not sure how much better off I am now that I know it.
 In any event, the disciples did not enjoy such modern amenities as portable CD players and cell-phones beeping in 20 different keys at the same time.
 One wonders how they passed the time on their walk.
 The best thing to do on Easter Monday in Naples is stay home.